 \section{Conclusions}

 We have classified all multimode bosonic Gaussian channels that are nonclassicality breaking, these being the analog of multimode Gaussian states that are classical.
-The conditions for a bosonic Gaussian channel to be PPT or entanglement breaking were previously known.
+The conditions for a bosonic Gaussian channel to be NPT breaking or entanglement breaking were previously known.
 The criterion for bosonic Gaussian channels to be nonclassicality breaking was derived in this article and is listed in Table\,\ref{table2}, alongside other fundamental properties of Gaussian states and their channel counterpart in very close analogy.

 Further, we proved an interesting duality that every nonclassicality breaking bosonic Gaussian channels is entanglement breaking and that every entanglement breaking bosonic Gaussian channel can be rendered nonclassicality breaking by the action of a Gaussian unitary whose active component consists only of parallel single-mode canonical squeezing elements; the unitary being dependent only on the channel parameters of the entanglement breaking bosonic Gaussian channel.
 Therefore the set of nonclassicality breaking bosonic Gaussian channels is a subset of the set of all entanglement breaking bosonic Gaussian channels.
 We depict the set-theoretic nature of the various notions of a bosonic Gaussian channel in Fig.\,\ref{fig3}.
 This special relationship between nonclassicality breaking and entanglement breaking bosonic Gaussian channels as shown in Theorem 2 is not known to exist for other pairs in the hierarchy depicted in Fig.\,\ref{fig3}.